Franz Xaver Winterhalter: Court painter

 After the accession of Napoleon III, his popularity grew.
 From then on, under the Second Empire, Winterhalter became the chief portraitist of the imperial family and court of France.
-The beautiful French Empress Eugénie became a favorite sitter, and she treated him generously.
-In 1855 Winterhalter painted his masterpiece: The Empress Eugénie Surrounded by her Ladies in Waiting.
+The French Empress Eugénie became a favorite sitter, and she treated him generously.
+In 1855 Winterhalter painted his masterpiece: Empress Eugénie Surrounded by her Ladies in Waiting.
 He set the French Empress in a pastoral setting gathering flowers in a harmonious circle with her ladies in waiting.
-The painting was acclaimed and exhibited in the universal exposition in 1855.
+The painting was acclaimed and exhibited in the Exposition Universelle (1855).
 It remains Winterhalter's most famous work.
 The composition shows a marked similarity to Florinda and this gave rise to scandalous gossip that the Empress and her ladies had posed déshabillé for the earlier painting.

 In 1852, he went to Spain to paint Queen Isabella II with her daughter.
 Russian aristocratic visitors to Paris also liked to have their portraits executed by the famous master.
 As the "Painter of Princes", Winterhalter was thereafter in constant demand by the courts of Britain (from 1841), Spain, Belgium, Russia, Mexico, the German states, and France.
 During the 1850s and 1860s, Winterhalter painted a number of important portraits of Polish and Russian aristocrats.
 In 1857, he painted the portrait of Tsarina Maria Alexandrovna.
+During this time he also painted portraits of members of the André family, including the art collector Édouard André, Henriette André Walther, and Ernest André, which now hang in the Musée Jacquemart-André in Paris.

 During the Second Mexican Empire in the 1860s, headed by Maximilian I of Mexico, Winterhalter was commissioned to paint portraits of the Imperial couple.
-The Empress consort of Mexico, Charlotte of Belgium was the daughter of Louise-Marie of France, Queen of the Belgians, whom Winterhalter painted at the beginning of his career in France.
+The Empress of Mexico, Charlotte of Belgium was the daughter of Louise-Marie of France, Queen of the Belgians, whom Winterhalter painted at the beginning of his career in France.
 Some of Winterhalter's paintings of the Mexican monarchs still remain in their Mexico City palace, Chapultepec Castle, now the National Museum of History.